jhauberg/comply/test/README.md

 match_triggers(texts, NoUnifiedHeaders, assumed_filename='header.h')
 ```

-*Some rules expect a filename; this can be provided through `assumed_filename`- the file does not have to exist.*
+*Some rules expect a filename; this can be provided through `assumed_filename`.
+The file does not have to exist.*

 ### Marking and fixing false-positives